Apple Pie is one of my most favorite, All-American desserts. It’s one of the first things my mom taught me how to make as a young girl.

 - 1 cup granulated sugar adjust based on how tart your apples are

-- 3-4 tablespoons lemon juice
+- 3 tablespoons lemon juice

-- 4 tablespoons instant tapioca
+- 4-5 tablespoons instant tapioca

 - 2 teaspoons ground cinnamon

-- 1/2 teaspoon ground nutmeg
+- ½ teaspoon ground nutmeg

 - pie crust either homemade or store bought

-Place the apple pieces into a large bowl and coat with lemon juice, tossing with your hands or a large spoon.
+- Place the apple pieces into a large bowl and coat with lemon juice, tossing with your hands or a large spoon.
 Set aside.

-Trim the edges of pie crust with kitchen sheers and roll under the crust.
+- Trim the edges of pie crust with kitchen shears and roll under the crust.
 Crimp with your fingers or press with a fork.